jacquesfauquex/b64uid/README.md

 w, x, y, z
 ```

-The length of the result is always a multiple of 4 chars.
+The length of the result of the shrinkeage is always a multiple of 2 chars.

 ## side notes

-The same algorithm may be applied very efficiently to dates written aammdd (without century)
+The same algorithm may be applied to dates written aammdd (without century), outputing a four chars string.